The Master’s Degree

 |COM 501||Closure Experience (minimum)||4|

-If an elective is outside of Communication, it must be approved by Student Petition Application with the Communication Department.
+If an elective is outside of Communication, it must be approved by a Student Petition with the Communication Department.

 Additional courses may be required by the advisor, with department approval, in order to meet deficiencies.

 Important Course Information

 Course Repetition: COM 570 and COM 580 may be taken for credit more than once provided the course topic is different each time.
 No more than eight semester hours of credit for COM 499 and COM 599 (tutorials) will be accepted for the degree.
 All other Communication courses may be repeated for grade improvement only once.

 Course Offerings: Cross-listed courses may be accepted for the major.
 Students should be careful to register for the course with the appropriate department prefix (COM) to ensure that credit is received.
-Other courses may be accepted toward the major only through a Student Petition Application with the Communication Department.
+Other courses may be accepted toward the major only through a Student Petition with the Communication Department.

 In accordance with campus requirements, all graduate students must complete a closure experience (COM 501) consisting of one of the following: a thesis, a project, or comprehensive exams.
 The proposed thesis or project must be approved by a faculty committee before it is started.
 Students must have completed a minimum of 32 (preferably 36) credit hours to be eligible for comprehensive exams.
 Students write comprehensive exams over five areas during a two-day period.
 Comprehensive exams will be offered once every semester at a regularly scheduled time.
 More specific guidelines on any of the three options listed above are available from the Communication Department or from COM faculty.